Close Menu

 For right-handed golfers:

-1. Clubface: Aim the face just slightly right of your target
+1. Clubface: Aim the face just slightly left of your target

 2. Body alignment: Set your feet, hips, and shoulders even farther left